3-d Calabi--Yau categories for Teichm\"uller theory: DT invariants

-Given a representative $(J,\varphi,h)$ of a point in $\mc Q_{S,\nu}$ we consider the subset $C$ of $S$ which is the closure of the set of finite-length horizontal trajectories, i.e. the union of closed loops and saddle connections, together with their endpoints, of horizontal slope.
+Given a representative $(J,\varphi,h)$ of a point in $\mc Q_{S,\nu}$ we consider the subset $C$ of $S$ which is the closure of the set of finite-length horizontal trajectories, i.e. the union of those closed geodesic loops and saddle connections which have horizontal slope.
 The following proposition shows that under the genericity condition the components of $C$ come in just a few basic types.

-\begin{prop} Let $C\subset S$ be as above, then each connected component of $C$ is either a single saddle connection or a flat cylinder with each boundary of one of the following types: \begin{enumerate} \item a saddle connection starting and ending at the same zero, \item a saddle connection between two poles (necessarily distinct), or \item a pair of saddle connections joining a pair of zeros, and with a flat torus attached on the other side of the boundary. \end{enumerate} (See Figure~\ref{fig_cylend}.) \end{prop}
+\begin{prop} Let $C\subset S$ be as above, then each connected component of $C$ is either a single saddle connection or a flat cylinder with each boundary of one of the following types: \begin{enumerate} \item a saddle connection starting and ending at the same zero, \item a saddle connection between two poles (necessarily distinct), or \item a pair of saddle connections joining a pair of zeros, with a flat torus attached on the other side of the boundary. \end{enumerate} (See Figure~\ref{fig_cylend}.) \end{prop}